JohnM89/Portfolio-Redux/README.md

  Feel free to reach out through the contact form or connect with me on [GitHub](JohnM89),

-## Getting Close to the End but its only the Beginning! 🙏

 A big thank you to everyone who has supported me on this journey!

 ## Screenshot 🚀

-Here's a screenshot for you 👀:

 ![Screenshot of my project](./public/images/Screenshot1.jpeg)